All Episodes

 Deep in doo-doo?

-Or what is Obama deep in?
+What is Obama deep in?

-These are on the record quotes, folks.
+These are on-the-record quotes, folks.

 This is unbelievable.